benaskins/simplegraph/README.txt

 == Options

-SimpleGraph takes a hash of options as it's fourth argument.
+SimpleGraph takes a hash of options as it's third argument.
 Here's what you can customise:

   eg. parameter:: [default] description